I used to be one of the lucky people.

 There’s a calm moment when you know you’re beaten.
 This was it: this was the point where illness, injury and isolation finally won.

-It’s time I went for a long walk by myself.
 Now would be a good time to be on a hilltop.
 Alone.

 And it’s going to take me running until I find somewhere far, far better than this.